 If you’re still trying to work, it may help to have a conversation with your employer.
-You can ask for reasonable accommodations for migraine, but make sure to prepare for this meeting.
+You can ask for reasonable accommodations for migraine attacks, but make sure to prepare for this meeting.

-Remember, not everyone understands migraine and how it can affect your ability to function.
+Remember, not everyone understands migraine attacks and how they can affect your ability to function.